RobertCsordas/cluster_tool/README.md

 Use argument ```-c <number>```

-For example if you want to run 10 trainings with 4 parallel agents each of them running on 2 GPUs:
+For example if you want to run 10 trainings with 4 parallel agents each of them running on 2 GPUs (which means 2 different nodes on daint):

 ```
 ct -s -m daint -r 4 -c 10 -mgpu 2 wandb sweep sweeps/test.yaml